 Purchasing used furniture poses another risk of spreading bed bugs.
 Once bed bugs have ingrained themselves in a certain piece of furniture, it is best to throw away that piece of furniture rather than trying to clean it.
 This is exactly what many people do when they discover bed bugs in their furniture.
 Unfortunately, some people do not mark that an old piece of furniture is infested with termites.
 Alternatively, if a person is selling furniture, they could easily conceal a bed bug infestation.
 Once an infested piece of furniture is in your apartment, the bed bugs will likely wait till nightfall before they begin to occupy other areas of your home.

-To learn more about liability for bed bug infestation, you should continue reading and speak with Whitney, LLP’s experienced Baltimore bed bug bite attorneys.
+To learn more about liability for bed bug infestation, speak with Whitney, LLP’s experienced Maryland bed bug bite attorneys.